digital-fabric/polyphony/docs/getting-started/tutorial.md

   sleep 1 # The sleeper fiber goes to sleep
-    Gyro::Timer.new(1, 0).await # A timer event watcher is setup and yields Thread.current.switch_fiber # Polyphony looks for other runnable fibers Thread.current.selector.run # With no work left, the event loop is ran fiber.schedule # The timer event fires, scheduling the sleeper fiber
+    Gyro::Timer.new(1, 0).await # A timer event watcher is setup and yields Thread.current.switch_fiber # Polyphony looks for other runnable fibers Thread.current.agent.poll # With no work left, the event loop is ran fiber.schedule # The timer event fires, scheduling the sleeper fiber
   # <= The sleep method returns
   puts "Woke up"